|

 impact, Kong's body didn't make quite as

 big a mess as I thought it would.
-As the
+And as the

 police try to keep everyone back, we spy